-- Forming a naturalized or wild-like area.
-There are a lot of plants that naturally clone themselves by suckering, sometimes to a massive degree over time.
-If your garden has the space and you like the wilder look that you get when you let suckering take its course, hey, go for it.
-It’s mostly advisable on plants that look good in wild masses.
+- Forming a Naturalized or Wild-Like Area: There are a lot of plants that naturally clone themselves by suckering, sometimes to a massive degree over time.
+If your garden has space and you like the wilder look that you get when you let suckering take its course, hey, go for it.
+It’s most advisable on plants that look good in wild masses.
 It’s never a good idea with grafted plants.

 - Reproducing, or Propagating, Your Plants: If your plant is not a grafted plant, you can dig up its suckers and replant them elsewhere.
 They are very likely to live and grow into new plants.
 You can also cut suckers to use as scions, as though from a stool bed.